avastmick/consensus/chapters/14-we-are-connected.md

 It didn't take long for us all to start thinking about connecting to each other.
 The inconvenience of the cables meant that we hadn't really thought about it too much.
 To do so would need some kind of router between us.
 It would be ridiculous.
 But now we could interface directly.

 Siobhan, as always, was keen to give it a go.
 So she and Simon connected.
 It was easy.
 With a couple of firmware tweaks Alan had made, they were interfacing without any significant translation.
 The look on their faces.
 I swear it hit Siobhan right in her panties, the rush.
 Their eyes were dilated, they were breathing hard, they were starting to sweat!

+Until you actually connect with someone else, it is very difficult to describe it.
+Some say it is like taking a drug, some like sex, but it's not like any of these.
+At all.